metaplex-foundation/js/README.md

 Some properties inside that metadata object will also require you to upload some assets to provide their URI — such as the `image` property on the example above.

-To make this process easier, the `uploadMetadata` method will recognise any instances of `MetaplexFile` within the provide object and upload them in bulk to the current storage driver.
+To make this process easier, the `uploadMetadata` method will recognise any instances of `MetaplexFile` within the provided object and upload them in bulk to the current storage driver.
 It will then create a new version of the provided metadata where all instances of `MetaplexFile` are replaced with their URI.
 Finally, it will upload that replaced metadata to the storage driver and return it.

 ```ts
 // Assuming the user uploaded two images via an input of type "file".